wp-plugins/gallery-bank/readme.txt

 > * [Demo Using Blog Style Layout with Pagination](http://tech-banker.com/products/wp-gallery-bank/demo/individual-images-with-title-using-pagination-blog-style-layout/)
 > * [Demo Using Blog Style Layout with Special Effects](http://tech-banker.com/products/wp-gallery-bank/demo/individual-images-with-title-using-grayscale-effect-blog-style-layout/)

-**Gallery Bank** provides a powerful engine for uploading and managing galleries of images & videos, with the ability to batch upload, delete, rearrange, sort images.

-**Gallery Bank** allows to easily edit thumbnails, provides 200+ settings, and even much more.

-**Gallery Bank** also provides different Front End Display Styles [Filmstrip, SlideShow, Masonry, Blog Style and Thumbnails].
-All of them comes with a wide array of options for controlling size, style, timing, transitions, lightbox effects, and much more.

-**Gallery Bank** is designed to adapt each portfolio to any situation and can be easily used on mobiles as it is a Responsive Plugin.

 **[Support Desk - Feel Free to ask your Queries](http://tech-banker.com/forums/forum/gallery-bank-support/)**

 **[Knowledge Base](http://tech-banker.com/products/wp-gallery-bank/knowledge-base/)**